tyleretters/lordsofthepit.com/_posts/2024-04-29-monsters-of-the-midrange.md

 In an afternoon filled with stews and brews – made safe for mid-rangey lists and greedy mana bases by virtue of restricted Strip Mine – it was Lord Tim Baran who stood undefeated atop a pile of vanquished foes.
 Tim played 5C Sedge Troll Goodstuff.

-See our deck list gallery below for the club’s other takes on Swedish OS.
+See our deck list gallery below for the club’s other takes on the Swedish OS format.

 Also, special shoutout to that one wack dude who played loud-ass Venom pinball the whole day.
-An anonymous Lord – as well as the machine, probably – were tilting.
+An anonymous Lord – as well as the machine, probably – were tilted.

 ![Loots](/assets/images/relicwarV2024/loots.jpg)